 Before embarking on training of communities, a Shehia Water Reservoir Committee (SWRC) will be established and tasked with a duty of managing the reservoir.
+The SWRC will have a proportionate number of males, females and youth.
 The established SWRC will have an operation manual including bylaws to be enforced.
 Each reservoir shall have about 100m zone where no activities will be allowed.
 The buffer strip will be planted with grasses and water friendly trees.